 The pair comes in a portable, neat carrying case covered in a grey textured fabric that opens and snaps shut easily.
 Touch controls can be a tiny bit fiddly, and the three-hour battery life isn't the best, but certainly good enough for daily use.
 They charge quickly too.

-B&O Play's wire-free earbuds are probably the closest to Sennheiser's in approach.
+B&O Play's first wire-free earbuds were fantastic.
 It's all about attractive, sensible style with great, customisable sound.
-We like the app that comes with it, and the audio transparency feature can be useful at times too.
+We liked the app that comes with it, and the audio transparency feature can be useful at times too.
+For the second gen Beoplay E8's, it was about building on a winning formula and making it even better.

 The pricing is just about in line with what other flagship wire-free in-ears cost, and we're big fans of them.